-So far, under the ABN Foundation, we have built a new tuition centre in 2019 in West Bengal; renovated a school near Kaziranga National Park; partnered with World Wildlife Fund to run naturalist training programs; and more.
+So far, under the ABN Foundation, we have built a new tuition centre in West Bengal; renovated a school near Kaziranga National Park; partnered with World Wildlife Fund to run naturalist training programs; and more.

 At Diphlu River Lodge, we even grow our own organic rice, vegetables and mustard.
 Guests will be able to see the crops growing within the Lodge premises.

 Diphlu River Lodge recycles grey water that drains into the central pond and is used for irrigation.
 Organic waste is converted to compost.

 Around the Lodge, you'll find oxy-biodegradable plastics in waste bins, Kama Ayurveda toiletries bought in bulk and then filled into wooden dispensers, glass water bottles in your cottages and more such examples of finding suitable alternatives for single-use plastics.